 In the Prove control of your domain window, in the DCV verification method drop-down list, select File.

 Click the Download fileauth.txt link.

-If your order includes multiple domains, use this fileauth.txt file for each domain on the certificate order.
+If your order includes multiple domains, use this fileauth.txt file for each domain in the certificate order.

-The random value in the fileauth.txt file expires after thirty days.
+The random value in the fileauth.txt file expires after 30 days.

 Create the [yourdomain.com]/.well-known/pki-validation/ directory